Establishing Eligibility for Academic Accommodations

 Documentation should be provided from a licensed professional qualified to make the diagnosis (such as a medical doctor or psychologist), and it should identify the tests or instruments that formed the basis of the diagnosis, including scores.
 For disabilities that are not readily apparent or that may change over time, documentation should be recent enough to describe the present condition and limitations (be aware that testing agencies may require documentation that is even more current).

 Students who do not yet have appropriate documentation are encouraged to meet with the Accessibility Services Coordinator to arrange temporary accommodations for one term while the documentation is being secured.
-Lawrence can also help arrange testing for learning disabilities or ADHD; contact the coordinator for more information.
+Lawrence can also help arrange testing for learning disabilities or ADHD; contact the specialist for more information.